YarHadi/kottans-frontend/README.md

 ## 6. HTML & CSS Practice

 Oh shit.
 That was stressfull.
-I started doing this work again about 3 times.
+I started doing this work again a lot of times times.
+Then fixed bugs more and more.
 To be honest i looked works of other students, searched info at the internet, looked videos.
 And ... i did it.

 Yes, i know, not all is good.
 But it's my first step.